Curve network interpolation by $C^1$ quadratic B-spline surfaces: Final remarks

 \section{Final remarks}

-In this paper we have investigated the problem of interpolating a B-spline curve network, in order to create a surface satisfying such a constraint and belonging to the space $S_2^1({\cal T}_{mn})$.
+In this paper we have investigated the problem of interpolating a B-spline curve network, in order to create a surface satisfying such a constraint and defined by blending functions spanning the space $S_2^1(T_{mn})$.
 We have proved the surface existence and uniqueness, providing a constructive algorithm for its generation.

 We have also presented numerical and graphical results and comparisons with tensor product B-spline surfaces.